-LOOKK, a “new” platform that connects young designers with consumers through an open social network, launches today with an impressive team of seed investors that includes Net-a-Porter founder Carmen Busquets, Eden Ventures and 500 Startups founder Dave McClure (Update – January 2023: The website seems to be out of use, and we therefore deactivated the original link).
+LOOKK, a platform that connects young designers with consumers through an open social network, re-launches today with an impressive team of seed investors, including Net-a-Porter founder Carmen Busquets, Eden Ventures and 500 Startups founder Dave McClure (Update – January 2023: The website seems to be out of use, and we therefore deactivated the original link).

 LOOKK is the brainchild of Andreas Klinger, Tamas Locher and Gilbert Wedam, who formerly founded Garmz, last year’s winner of Seedcamp.
-The fashion startup, which just rebranded as LOOKK, has its roots in Vienna (Austria) and is today headquartered in London.
-As the original concept evolved to encompass a broader proposition and superior product, the team chose to rebrand with a name and style that better reflected the platform.
+The fashion startup, which just re-branded as LOOKK, has its roots in Vienna and is today headquartered in London.
+As the original concept evolved to encompass a broader proposition and superior product, the team chose to re-brand with a name and style that better reflected the platform.

 The LOOKK-team aims to fundamentally change the way young designers and labels enter the fashion market by providing a platform for them to showcase their designs to a community of fashion-lovers, all of whom have the opportunity to feedback on what they love and directly influence the items that are produced for sale within the LOOKK Webshop.

 Andreas Klinger, co-founder and COO of LOOKK, said: “Social media has completely changed how new fashion gets discovered.
 New trends and names now surface more often and quicker than retail and production cycles can adapt to.
 This leaves an untapped potential of new designers with proven demand but no ‘first steps’ to market – LOOKK provides a solution for this.”